getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 ## Forms

+**XSS Injection Detection** is now enabled in all the frontend forms by default.
+Check the [documentation](/forms/forms/form-options#xss-checks) on how to disable or customize the checks per form and per field.

-In forms declaring `validation: strict` was not as strict as we hoped because of a bug.
+**Strict mode Improvements**: Inside forms, declaring `validation: strict` was not as strict as we hoped because of a bug.
 The strict mode should prevent forms from sending any extra fields and this was fixed into Grav 1.7.
 Unfortunately many of the old forms declared to be strict even if they had extra data in them.

 Because of this, we added new configuration option `system.strict_mode.blueprint_compat: true` to maintain old `validation: strict` behavior.
 It is recommended to turn off this setting to improve site security, but before doing that, please search through all your forms if you were using `validation: strict` feature.
 If you were, either remove the line or test if the form still works.